 Tuesday, Sept.
 8, 2015, in the city of Clovis, California in Fresno County, was a day like few others I’ve known – high temperatures with smoggy, smoky and sooty air.
 And, it wasn’t limited to just Clovis.

-Whether it was Clovis, northwest Fresno or central Madera County, yesterday skies were a putrid-looking gray, the air was thick with toxins making breathing undesirable at best and unpleasant and/or uncomfortable at worst.
-Part of what I was seeing and breathing, if for but a moment when outside, can be attributed to the Rough Fire which, since July 31st, has charred tens of thousands of wooded acres in the Sierra Nevada Mountains off to Fresno’s east, smoke from it having drifted into the San Joaquin Valley, an unhealthy Air Alert for counties affected, strangely, curiously, not being prompted.
+Whether it was Clovis, northwest Fresno or central Madera County, yesterday skies were a putrid-looking gray and the air was thick with toxic substances making breathing, at best, undesirable and, at worst, unpleasant and/or uncomfortable.
+Part of what I was seeing and breathing, if for but a moment when outside, can be attributed to the Rough Fire which, since July 31st, has charred tens of thousands of wooded acres in the Sierra Nevada Mountains off to Fresno’s east, smoke from it having settled onto parts of the Valley floor, an unhealthy Air Alert for counties affected, strangely, curiously, wasn’t even issued.

 The lack of a San-Joaquin-Valley-Air-Pollution-Control-District-issued Air Alert was, to me, at the very least, perplexing, troubling and at most, shocking.
 It should be noted, however, that the air district did issue a cautionary warning.